 The Frenchman's Reef & Morning Star Marriott Beach Resort is owned by a subsidiary that has elected to be treated as a TRS, and is subject to U.S. Virgin Island ("USVI") income taxes.
 We were party to a tax agreement with the USVI that reduced the income tax rate to approximately 7%.
-This agreement expired February 14, 2015.
-We are diligently working to extend this agreement, which, if extended, we anticipate would relate back to the date of expiration, but we may not be successful.
-If the agreement is not extended, the TRS that owns Frenchman's Reef & Morning Star Marriott Beach Resort will remain subject to an income tax rate of 37.4%.
-The income tax expense related to the TRS that owns Frenchman's Reef reflects the statutory tax rate of 37.4% from February 15, 2015 to June 30, 2015.
-The tax expense recorded at the statutory rate will be reversed to an amount which reflects the lower rate if the tax agreement is extended.
+This agreement expired on February 14, 2015.
+The income tax expense related to the TRS that owns Frenchman's Reef reflects the statutory tax rate of 37.4% from February 15, 2015 through September 30, 2015.
+Subsequent to September 30, 2015, we were granted a 15-year extension of the tax agreement, which is retroactive to February 15, 2015.
+Accordingly, the income tax expense and deferred tax assets and liabilities will be adjusted during the fourth quarter to reflect the lower rate from February 15, 2015.